Identifiability and Exact Reconstruction of the Optimal Transport Cost on Finite Spaces: Acknowledgements

 \section{Acknowledgements}

+We are grateful to two anonymous referees for their helpful comments, which led to various improvements.

-The research of M.\ Groppe was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) RTG 2088 ``\emph{Discovering structure in complex data: Statistics meets Optimization and Inverse Problems}'' and A.\ Munk acknowledges support of the DFG CRC 1456 ``\emph{Mathematics of Experiment}'' projects A4, C6.
+The research of M.\ Groppe was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) RTG 2088 ``\emph{Discovering structure in complex data: Statistics meets Optimization and Inverse Problems}'' and A.\ Munk acknowledges support of the DFG RU 5381 ``\emph{Mathematical Statistics in the Information Age --- Statistical Efficiency and Computational Tractability}''.

 [title = References]